hardkoded/puppeteer-sharp/README.md

 # Prerequisites

  * As Puppeteer-Sharp is a NetStandard 2.0 library, the minimum platform versions are .NET Framework 4.6.1 and .NET Core 2.0.
 [Read more](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).
  * The minimum **Windows** versions supporting the WebSocket library are Windows 8 and Windows Server 2012.
 [Read more](https://docs.microsoft.com/en-us/dotnet/api/system.net.websockets?redirectedfrom=MSDN&view=netframework-4.7.2).
+If you need to run Puppeteer-Sharp on Windows 7 you can use [System.Net.WebSockets.Client.Managed](https://www.nuget.org/packages/System.Net.WebSockets.Client.Managed/) through the [LaunchOptions.WebSocketFactory](https://www.puppeteersharp.com/api/PuppeteerSharp.LaunchOptions.html#PuppeteerSharp_LaunchOptions_WebSocketFactory) property.
  * If you have issues running Chrome on Linux, the Puppeteer repo has a [great troubleshooting guide](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md).

  # How to Contribute and Provide Feedback